Markloftus/HGSVC3/README.md

 # HGSVC3
-Code written for the analyses found in the HGSVC3 manuscript.
+Code written for a subset of analyses found in the HGSVC3 manuscript.